codecloudchief/katacoda-scenarios/CourseSample/step2.md

-Now that you have got the information about the OS environment.
-It's time for you to know the user environment details.
+Now that you have got the information about the OS and user environment.
+It's time for you to know how to create files and directories.

-A user environment details include the SHELL, HOME DIRECTORY, PATH, HOSTNAME and much more.

-Know the details of your user environment variables with the command `env`{{execute}}

-It would display all your environment details, at this stage get the essential information needed for you as beginner.

-Run `echo $SHELL`{{execute}} to know the shell that has been assigned to you.
+File is where data is stored and directories are just a pointer and container of files.

+## File Creation

+A file can be created in multiple ways, in this lab you will learn how to create it using `touch`, `cat` and `vi`(High level, refer detailed VI Editor course for additional in depth understanding of it)

+Know how to create an empty file with `touch file1`.

+Know how to create a file using `cat > file2`, the `>` symbol after `cat` command denotes to create a file.

+Type the contents of the file like `This is file2 contents`{{execute}}, then press `ctrl + d` to save and exit the file.

+View the contents of the file you created using `cat file2` command.

+Now let's append the **file2** with additional content, with the command `cat >> file2`.
+The `>>` symbol after `cat` command denotes to append a file with new content at the end of the file.

+`vi` is command based editor and `nano` is simple text editor and are the other ways to create/edit files.

+Know how to create multiple zero byte file with `touch file3 file4 file5`.

-Run `echo $HOME`{{execute}} to know your home directory.
+Run `ls`{{execute}} to list the files in your current working directory `pwd`{{execute}}

-Run `echo $HOSTNAME`{{execute}} to know your linux host name or node name.

-Run `echo $PATH`{{execute}} to know path that has been set for you.
-This determines what commands have been included in your path, so you could directly run commands like pwd.
-If the command or utilities path are not set you have use the full path of the command.

-Actual path of pwd command is /bin/pwd, you can find that by running the command `which pwd`{{execute}}

-For example, if /bin is not included in your path you may not able to run even basic commands like pwd.
-The actual path of pwd command is `/bin/pwd`{{execute}}.
-In Linux everything is treated as file including the commands (like pwd, ps, ls and so on).

-**Note:** If PATH is not set properly you might get command not found error even though those utilities or commands are installed in your system.
-So it's important to know the PATH that has been assigned.
+Run `ls -l`{{execute}} to long list the files in your current working directory `pwd`{{execute}}

+Next step is to create a directories in Linux OS.